Guide to Property Finance

 Applications are often decided on the value of the property and your exit strategy, more than your ability to meet payments.

 - Broken property chains.
 When a buyer pulls out, your offer on your next home and the deposit can be put in jeopardy.
 A Bridging Loan can tide you over until your home is back on the market and under offer once again

 - Buying a second property before selling the first

 - Auctions.
-Usually, once an offer is accepted at an auction and a 10%18A.png deposit has been paid, there is a 28-day period to complete the purchase.
-But at auctions you might go in without pre-organised nance.
+Usually, once an offer is accepted at an auction and a 10% deposit has been paid, there is a 28-day period to complete the purchase.
+But at auctions, you might go in without pre-organised none.
 A Bridging Loan can be organised so you can pay for the house within the 28 days and give yourself time to sort out a longer term loan

 - Short lease.
 It could also be used if, for example, you wanted to buy a property with a short lease.
 You could use the Bridging Loan to buy the property, then add value by extending the lease.
 This would provide a valid exit strategy